jwoertink/jko_api/README.md

 ```

 You can test this all by booting up a simple rails app, then do `curl -H "Accept: application/vnd.api.v1+json" http://localhost:3000/bars`

+The `Accept` header is required to make the calls.

 ## Debugging notes